Annotate Your Tracks

 Example 3: Tension-Driven Masking

-Place a full-brightness base layer at z-index 0 (Replace).
-Add a harmonic-tension-driven pattern at z-index 1 (Multiply) that outputs values near 1.0 during tense musical moments (letting the base through) and values near 0.3 during calm sections (darkening the base).
+Place a bright color base layer at z-index 0 (Replace).
+Add a harmonic-tension-driven pattern at z-index 1 (Multiply) that outputs bright white during tense musical moments (letting the base through) and a dark gray during calm sections (darkening the base).
 The room breathes with the harmonic complexity of the music.

 Next Steps